anhhducnguyen/anhhducnguyen/README.md

 ### About Me
 I am an Information Technology major with a focus on `software development`.

 My passion for technology started when I was a child, when I was first exposed to computers and software.
 Since then, I've always wanted to learn more about how applications and software systems work.

-In addition, I am also very interested in new technologies such as artificial intelligence.
+In addition, I am also very interested in new technologies such as `artificial intelligence`.

 ### Social media
 Join me on Telegram, where I share insights, victories, and even the occasional setback.
 Embrace the cyberpunk ethos with me.